Dawgma-1712/Watchdawg-2026/README.md

 * QR codes can be saved to the Amazon Fire's Photos for Bulk Saves & Inputs in Pit Scouting

 Easy to use:
-* Updated User Interface, more visually appealing - designed for the 2024 FRC Game, Crescendo
+* Updated User Interface, more visually appealing - designed for the 2026 FRC Game, Rebuilt
 * Intuitive System, on both the app side & the excel side
 * Integrated with Microsoft Excel to provide automatic match and robot analysis when given data